Hodgson's frogmouth: Taxonomy

 The Hodgson's frogmouth is part of the genus Batrachostomus within the family Podargidae.
-This family contains 12 species separated into two genera: Podargus (3 species) and Batrachostomus (9 species).
-The two genus differ by their size and their geographical location.
+This family contains 15 species separated into two genera: Podargus (3 species) and Batrachostomus (12 species).
+The two genera differ by their size and their geographical location.
 Podargus are the taller individuals going up to 60 cm in heights which is twice the size of the Batrachostomus individuals.

 There are two recognized subspecies of Hodgson's frogmouth: